envy/NDice/README.md

 5
 ```

-## TODO

-- Record dice rolls and show their result without applying all the math
-- Modulo

 ## Misc

 This code is heavily based on the Java code for Lox, the language from http://www.craftinginterpreters.com, mainly chapter two.